daz96050/Construction_Drones/readme.md

 ## Release

-To make a release, ALWAYS TEST FIRST, then make a git tag and upload to mod portal.
+To make a release, ALWAYS TEST FIRST, then make a git tag and push it.
+Go to the github page for it and download the tag as a zip.
+Upload it to mod portal.